haberdashPI/german_track/README.md

 checking out older versions of the repository.

-Subjects 8-10: ex1,3,5 swapped (on right instead of left side) Subjects 8-11: A28 seems to be a bad electrode.
+Subjects 8-10: ex1,3,5 swapped (on right instead of left side) Subjects 8-16: A28 is a bad electrode.

 Subject 9 used an older version of the trigger codes, and the first test trial (of 150) was lost (the scripts loading 9's data account for this).